flutter/website/src/docs/development/add-to-app/debugging.md

 ---
-title: Running, debugging, and hot reload
+title: Debugging your add-to-app module
 short-title: Debugging
 description: How to run, debug, and hot reload your add-to-app Flutter module.
 ---

-## Running, debugging, and hot reload
+## Debugging your add-to-app module

 Once you've integrated the Flutter module to your project and used Flutter's platform APIs to run the Flutter engine and/or UI,